zydou/arti/doc/dev/notes/rpc-meta-draft.md

 If any feature in that list is not recognized or not supported, the server must fail with an error using the "Feature not present" error code.
+The `error.data.unsupported_features` field in the reply will hold a list of the features that will not supported.

+> TODO RPC: The `error.data` field itself is currently badly specified;
+> We must fix that.

 Feature names are UTF-8 strings.